 Minor first-degree burns can occur up to 11 km (6.8 miles) away, and third-degree burns, which destroy and blister skin tissue, can affect anyone up to 8 km (5 miles) away.
 Third-degree burns that cover more than 24 percent of the body would likely be fatal if people don't get medical care right away.
-If you didn't know, nuclear explosions are among the most powerful and catastrophic events our species has ever witnessed.
-Apart from natural disasters, such as asteroid impacts, volcanic explosions, earthquakes and tsunamis, there are few things that come close to the destructive potential of a nuclear explosion.
+Nuclear explosions are among the most powerful and catastrophic events our species has ever witnessed.
+Apart from natural disasters, such as asteroid impacts, volcanic explosions, earthquakes and tsunamis, few things come close to the destructive potential of a nuclear explosion.

 The consequences of a nuclear explosion can devastate large areas around the detonation point and far beyond.
 It starts with a brighter flash than the sun.
 Trees, fences and people immediately catch fire.
 The only reason you survive is because you run inside and dive into the cast-iron tub just as the shock wave hits.

 You bump into your crooked front door and look into the burning ruins of your neighborhood.
 Deadly fallout is on its way.
 Should you stay in your wobbly house or run across town to the public library to take refuge in its basement?
 A New Mathematical Model May Have the Answer.The model is the brainchild of Michael Dillon, an atmospheric scientist at the Lawrence Livermore National Laboratory in California.
 He began exploring the topic about 5 years ago after the U.

 S. government called for more research on nuclear shelters.
 Curious about his work, his family asked him what they should do if they saw a mushroom-shaped cloud.
 “I realized that I really didn't have a great answer,” he says.The government's advice is to take refuge in the nearest and most protective building.